DARIAH-DE/shib-http-client/README.md

 Troubleshooting
 ---------------

-###### IDP URL sanity check
+###### IdP URL sanity check

-The IDP URL should point directly at the ECP profile endpoint of the IDP, so it should be similar to this:
+The IdP URL should point directly at the ECP profile endpoint of the IdP, so it should be similar to this:

 <pre><code>https://MY-IDP-HOST/idp/profile/SAML2/SOAP/ECP</code></pre>